-As the world’s sole source of the valuable spices, nutmeg and mace, these nine tiny Banda Islands have attracted traders since at least 2000 years ago from China, South East Asia and the Middle East.
+As the world’s sole source of the valuable spices, nutmeg and mace, the nine tiny Banda Islands started to attract traders at least 2000 years ago from China, South East Asia and the Middle East.
 In the 16th century, European explorers discovered entire continents on their quest for these islands.

 A Portuguese Expedition was the 1st to arrive on Banda’s shores in 1512, quickly followed by the Dutch and the English, leading to blood shed for control of the precious nutmeg cargo.
 However, by 1667 the Dutch had established a virtual monopoly on nutmeg and the English had relinquished their claim by trading the tiny island of Run in the Banda Sea in exchange for the equally tiny island of Manhattan in the New World.